curl/everything-curl/libcurl-http-auth.md

 ## Digest

 Another HTTP authentication method is called Digest.
-One advantage this method has compared to Basic, is that it doesn't send the password over the wire in plain text.
+One advantage this method has compared to Basic, is that it does not send the password over the wire in plain text.
 This is however an authentication method that is rarely spoken by browsers and consequently is not a very frequently used one.